tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/default_env_models.rst

 .. contents:: Content of this page
    :local:

-Many of these settings are derived from so-called Spice kernels. `Spice <https://naif.jpl.nasa.gov/naif/toolkit.html>`_ is a toolkit developed by NASA's Navigation and Ancillary Information Facility (NAIF) and is used throughout the space industry for the design and analysis of (planetary) missions.
-In Tudat, we primarily use the modules of spice that deal with pre-defined ephemerides and rotation models of solar system bodies (see section `Spice in Tudat` below for details on our usage of Spice).
+Many of these settings are derived from so-called SPICE kernels. `SPICE <https://naif.jpl.nasa.gov/naif/toolkit.html>`_ is a toolkit developed by NASA's Navigation and Ancillary Information Facility (NAIF) and is used throughout the space industry for the design and analysis of (planetary) missions [Acton1996]_.
+In Tudat, we primarily use the modules of SPICE that deal with pre-defined ephemerides and rotation models of solar system bodies (see section :ref:`spice_in_tudat` below for details on our usage of SPICE).

 Default settings
 =================

-Using the data from these Spice kernels into Tudat, the following default models are used by Tudat when calling the :func:`~tudatpy.interface.spice.load_standard_kernels` function.
+Using the data from these SPICE kernels into Tudat, the following default models are used by Tudat when calling the :func:`~tudatpy.interface.spice.load_standard_kernels` function.

 Ephemeris
 ---------

-Directly from Spice (see :ref:`spice_in_tudat`).
+Directly from SPICE (see :ref:`spice_in_tudat`).
 For our default settings, this includes all solar system planets, the Sun, Earth's moon, the main Martian, Jovian and Saturnian satellites. as well as 300 major solar system asteroids.
 Users can append this list with additional ephemeris files, for instance for small bodies or other satellite systems, through the use of the :func:`~tudatpy.interface.spice.load_kernel`.

-Ephemerides from Spice kernels are only valid for a somewhat limited time interval (on the order of one or several centuries, depending on the specific body), which is limited by the valid range of the Spice kernels provided in Tudat by default.
-You can load additional Spice kernels with a longer coverage by using the :func:`~tudatpy.interface.spice.load_kernel` function for any additional kernels you like (see, for instance, the `generic kernels <https://naif.jpl.nasa.gov/naif/data_generic.html>`_ listed on the Spice website.
+Ephemerides from SPICE kernels are only valid for a somewhat limited time interval (on the order of one or several centuries, depending on the specific body), which is limited by the valid range of the SPICE kernels provided in Tudat by default.
+You can load additional SPICE kernels with a longer coverage by using the :func:`~tudatpy.interface.spice.load_kernel` function for any additional kernels you like (see, for instance, the `generic kernels <https://naif.jpl.nasa.gov/naif/data_generic.html>`_ listed on the SPICE website.
 Note that the contents will override data in the default kernels (if applicable).

 .. note::
-   In some cases, the extraction of the state of bodies from Spice kernels can be a computational bottleneck.
+   In some cases, the extraction of the state of bodies from SPICE kernels can be a computational bottleneck.
 Tudat has an :ref:`alternative set of default options <default_bodies_limited_time_range>`, which make this process significantly faster, at the expense of higher RAM usage, and an environment that is only valid over a very limited time interval.

 .. _default_rotation_models:

 Rotation model
 --------------

-Directly from Spice (see :ref:`spice_in_tudat`).
-For body ``Foo``, Tudat uses the frame ``IAU_Foo`` defined in Spice as the body-fixed frame.
+Directly from SPICE (see :ref:`spice_in_tudat`).
+For body ``Foo``, Tudat uses the frame ``IAU_Foo`` defined in SPICE as the body-fixed frame.
 These rotation models are implementations of results published by the IAU Working Group on Cartographic Coordinates and Rotational Elements.

 For the Earth, a high-accuracy rotation model is available, which is *not* loaded by default, but can be added to the default settings using the :func:`~tudatpy.numerical_simulation.environment_setup.rotation_model.gcrs_to_itrs` function.

 .. note::
-   In some cases, the extraction of the rotational state of bodies from Spice kernels can be a computational bottleneck.
-Tudat has an :ref:`alternative set of default options <default_bodies_limited_time_range>`, which make this process signicantly faster, at the expense of higher RAM usage, and an environment that is only valid over a very limited time interval.
+   In some cases, the extraction of the rotational state of bodies from SPICE kernels can be a computational bottleneck.
+Tudat has an :ref:`alternative set of default options <default_bodies_limited_time_range>`, which make this process significantly faster, at the expense of higher RAM usage, and an environment that is only valid over a very limited time interval.

 Shape model
 -----------

-Directly from Spice (any body available through Spice kernels).
-Tudat uses the average radius from Spice to define a spherical shape model for all bodies.
+Directly from SPICE (any body available through SPICE kernels).
+Tudat uses the average radius from SPICE to define a spherical shape model for all bodies.

 .. _default_gravity_fields: